1 Introduction

 directed to a log, or to a special message resolver, etc. However,

-all instructions of the content of the stx:message
+all instructions of the content of the stx:message element

 must processed even if the message stream is ignored.